TNA Impact preview: Steel cage match and a battle royal set for Thursday's show - Pro Wrestling Dot Net

 -A 20-man battle royal for a shot at the TNA World Championship on the first Impact of 2026

--Li Ying Lee and Xia Brookeside vs. Tessa Blanchard and Mila Moore
+-Lei Ying Lee and Xia Brookside vs. Tessa Blanchard and Mila Moore

 -Elijah in concert